Monday, August 26, 2024

 Alistair has the golden stand color used for the Royals faction of students, and a wider waist clip for his body sculpt.

-His hair is expectedly blond per the iconic look of Alice (though Carroll initially illustrated her as brunette with implicitly brown hair before John Tenniel's illustrations in the published edition cemented the icon).
+His hair is expectedly blond per the iconic look of Alice (though Carroll initially illustrated her with implicitly brown hair before John Tenniel's illustrations in the published edition cemented the icon).
 In the cartoon and 2D art, Al's hair looks a little paler and has more wavy shape to it.
 The doll's is side-parted and entirely gelled down.

 There's no direct style similarity to Alice's hair, likely because of the gender difference.
 I think of Alice with a pulled-back hairline, and I think Al could have done the same, though.
 That would match up well.